ykmnkmi/jinja.dart/README.md

   Use `attribute` and `item` filters for `object.attribute` and `object[item]` expressions.
 - If `Environment({getAttribute})` is not passed, the `getItem` method will be used.
   This allows you to use `{{ map.key }}` as an expression equivalent to `{{ map['key'] }}`.
-- Slices and negative indexes are not supported
+- Slices and negative indexes are not supported.
+- Template module is not supported.
 - Not yet supported:
-  - Conditional `extends` statement variant
+  - Conditional `extends` statement variant.
-  - Choice and ignore missing `include` statement variants
+  - Choice and ignore missing `include` statement variants.
 - _work in progress_

 ## Dynamically invoked members